VISITING DUBAI WHILE ON WORK VISA BAHRAIN NATIONALS

 - Applicants will be subjected to a medical exam as required by the Dubai employment visa rules.

-MEDICAL TEST FOR DUBAI VISA FOR BAHRAIN NATIONALS
+MEDICAL TEST FOR DUBAI VISA FROM BAHRAIN NATIONALS

 A blood sample, as well as an X-ray, are required.
 The tests determine whether or not you possess Aids, hepatitis A, B, or C, tb, leper, or syphilis, it's about whether or not you are pregnant.
 While HIV, leprosy, and tuberculosis tests are required, others may be required in certain kinds of jobs.
 Nannies, kindergarten and preschool employers, household helpers, hairdressers, as well as those working in healthcare clubs or eateries would all be tested for HBV.
 Babysitters, childcare and school owners, homemakers, and all those working in healthcare clubs or food places such as restaurants and coffee shops would all be tested for syphilis.
 Those operating as nannies, domestic workers, or transporters will be subjected to pregnancy tests.